aimms/documentation/webui/webui-grid-pages.rst

 .. important::

-	Grid pages are available from AIMMS software version 4.75.
+	Grid pages are available startting from AIMMS software version 4.75.

 Grid pages introduce a novel concept of visualization based on page layouts.
 When a layout is applied to a grid page, the page is divided in a number of rectangular areas which will always preserve their relative size and position on the page, even when the entire browser window is being resized.
 In order to become visible on a grid page, each widget on that page must be assigned to one of the areas defined by the page layout.